esheetz/human_robot_red_teaming/docs/ticket_todos.md

 - [x] save assumptions (and validity) to YAML file

 HRRT Level 4: Updating model knowledge
+- [ ] take in possibilities and assumptions or read them in from YAML
+- [ ] probing questions about possibilities and assumptions
+- [ ] accept user input for states and actions (prompt each sub-component of actions)
 - [ ] update model with added states
 - [ ] update model with removed states (but add to knowledge base)
 - [ ] update model with added actions